 It's tasty, but I find it challenging to drink at length.
 For me, it's kind of over-the-top with the smoke and tar stuff.
 B/B-

-n: heavy peat smoke that smells of the sea, iodine, and plastic.
+n: red fruit jam, heavy peat smoke that smells of the sea, iodine, and plastic.
 Wooden matchsticks, BBQ meat char, and green grapes with an element of youthful sweetness.

 t: a knockout punch of peat smoke and resin.
 A bit of red fruit sweetness mixed with the brine and ash.
 The European oak cask is subdued here.
 Oily finish with vanilla and maritime elements showing.
 Reminds me of campfire coffee, bitter and condensed; the smoke and ash last forever.